Eliza Chappell Porter: Early years

-Porter was born on November 5, 1807, in Geneseo, New York.
-She was the youngest daughter of eight children.
+Porter was born on November 5, 1807, in Geneseo, New York, the youngest daughter of eight children.
 Porter's father, Robert Chappell, was supposedly the descendant of "Huguenots banished from France under the Edict of Nantes in 1688, who found refuge, with their persecuted brethren, in England".
-Robert moved to Franklin County, New York, then to Geneseo, Livingston County, New York.
+Robert moved to Franklin County, New York, then to Geneseo (Livingston County, New York).
 Eliza Chappell was the eighth child born to Robert and Elizabeth Kneeland Chappell.
 She was described as a "bonny child, plump and fair, with curling auburn hair, and bright grey eyes".

 Robert Chappell was widowed shortly after Porter's birth.
 Burdened with seven young children at home, he sent Porter to live with her niece, Mrs. Bower of Franklin County, New York.
 Bower wanted to adopt Porter, but Porter insisted on living with the family as a "little cousin".
 Porter "easily [distanced] her boy cousins in study, she was ambitious to rival them in outdoor sports".
 By age twelve, Porter returned home; at age fourteen, she joined the Presbyterian church.

 Porter boarded with a reverend's family in Rochester, New York, at the age of fifteen, and attended school.
 By age sixteen, Porter took charge of a neighboring school as a teacher.
 She eagerly read any books that were available to her.
 Porter felt it was important to educate toddlers.
 "I am more and more convinced that parents and those who have the care of children do not regard with sufficient interest the first three years," she wrote in her journal.

 Frontier work

 Porter was friends with a Mr. and Mrs. Loomis, missionaries from Rochester, who introduced her to Mr. and Mrs. Robert Stuart, who desired a teacher for their family.
 Stuart was a partner of John Jacob Astor at the American Fur Company in Mackinac Island, Michigan.
-Porter studied the Infant School system, and departed for Mackinac Island in June 1831.
+She studied the Infant School system, and departed for Mackinac Island in June 1831.

 At the age of 22, she began teaching the Stuart children, as well as other children on the island and at the mission.
 Porter struggled with the responsibilities of a new teacher, writing in her journal "my time is not my own".
 She saw the need for teachers as well as laborers, mechanics, and farmers to populate the frontier.
 She made a trip to New York to secure more teachers, and established schools in St. Ignace, Michigan.
 On June 19, 1832, Porter remarked on her teaching: